-No matter where in the United States you live, your Social Security payments do not change.
-(Along with the 50 states, that includes the District of Columbia, Puerto Rico, Guam, the U.S. Virgin Islands, American Samoa and the Northern Mariana Islands.)
+No matter where in the United States you live, your Social Security retirement, disability, family or survivor benefits do not change.
+Along with the 50 states, that includes the District of Columbia, Puerto Rico, Guam, the U.S. Virgin Islands, American Samoa and the Northern Mariana Islands.

 In any case, you should notify Social Security of your change of address.
 Go to the “My Profile” tab on your online My Social Security account or call 800-772-1213.